Guests

 She has lived in Erfurt as a freelance artist since 2007.
 From 2007 to 2019, she was a lecturer at the Erfurt School of Painting, and also took on teaching assignments at the University of Erfurt and the Bauhaus University Weimar.
 For her work, which has been exhibited in Erfurt, Berlin, Münster, Basel, Zurich, Barcelona, New York and Miami, among other places, she has received various prizes and scholarships, including the scholarship of the Cultural Foundation of the Free State of Thuringia in both 2008 and 2017 as well as the Pulse Award Miami in 2012.

 Since 2018, Nadine Wottke has been employed as a staff member in the studio of Theater Waidspeicher.
 The overall set design for the production "Four Tales of Heaven and Earth" in the 2020/2021 season at Theater Waidspeicher is her first independent theatre work.
-In the 2021/2022 season, she took on the overall design for the production of "Tom Thumb".
+She took on the overall design for the productions of "Tom Thumb" and "The Steadfast Tin Soldier".

 Photo by: Marcel Krummrich